Speaking 'dog' is only part of what we look for in OpBarks staff

 Training & Behavior Consults: Philadelphia, Bucks, Montgomery Counties and select NJ locations

-Classes: Held in the East Falls neighborhood of Philadelphia and at our headquarters in Quakertown, PA
+Classes: Held in the Old City and East Falls neighborhoods of Philadelphia and at our headquarters in Quakertown, PA

 Owner & Training Director: Leigh Siegfried, CPDT-KA Photo credits: April Ziegler